-Frontotemporal dementia treatment guidelines include the usage of certain medicines to reduce agitation, signs of irritability and depression, and improve the general quality of life.
+Frontotemporal dementia treatment guidelines include the usage of certain medicine for dementia to reduce agitation, signs of irritability and depression, and improve the general quality of life.

 While there is currently no known cure for Dementia, it is encouraging to know that there are treatments you can avail to improve the brain and memory function.
 Some of the dementia treatments are-

-Psychotherapy: Psychotherapies, in particular, behavioral approaches help in reducing the severity of problematic behaviors in people with dementia, such as aggressive behaviors.
-This method also identifies the triggering elements of this problematic behavior that can help in devising an intervention that can be effective in managing them.
+Psychotherapy: Psychotherapies, in particular, behavioural approaches help in reducing the severity of problematic behaviours in people with dementia, such as aggressive behaviours.
+This method also identifies the triggering elements of this problematic behaviour that can help in devising an intervention that can be effective in managing them.

-Medication regime: Treating dementia with certain drugs to prevent strokes help reduce the risk of brain damage.
+Medication regime: Dementia care with certain drugs to prevent strokes help reduce the risk of brain damage.
 In the case of a brain stroke, certain drugs used to improve memory in Alzheimer’s disease have proven helpful in recovery.
 Most risk factors leading to the development of cardiovascular dementia are the same as ones that can develop a cerebrovascular disease.

 These include cholesterol problems, diabetes, atrial fibrillation, hypertension, blood pressure.
 Hence any preventive action, as well as treatment of these problems, can help manage or even prevent cardiovascular dementia.

 Support groups: Support groups are a popular form of encouragement and education for family members who are also serving as the primary caretaker of people with dementia.
 These groups allow members to share experiences, and even more important, provide an outlet to socialize with others in similar circumstances.